-- Allocation of dates will be negotiated with the appointed tyre supplier who will give priority to teams according to their positions in the previous year's Championship. - Allocations must be declared by each team to the FIA before the start of the first Event of the Championship and may not be subsequently changed. - The team must test tyres on the allocated day according to run plan defined by the appointed tyre supplier. - The run plans and results for each day of tyre testing must be made available to all teams. - Tyres used during such testing day will not be drawn from the team's annual allocation of tyres for testing. - ii) If a team declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 race in the two previous calendar years, one day of TCC will be permitted between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship.
-The following must be observed: - Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season TCC days available in the following year. - 22.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 22.8 No TCC is permitted at sites which are not currently approved for use by Formula 1 cars. - 22.9 During all Formula One TCC: - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - 22.10 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 22.11 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8. - 22.12 All competitors must observe a shutdown period of fourteen consecutive days in the month of August during the time that two consecutive Events are separated by at least twenty four days.
+- One day, from any of these tests but no less than 20 days before the start of the first Event of the Championship, must be set aside for testing of wet-weather tyres.
+Arrangements for this day of testing will be made by the appointed tyre supplier in full consultation with the teams and the FIA. - h) Between the start of a ten day period which precedes the start of the first Event of the Championship and 31 December of the same year with the following exceptions: - i) Two team tests of no more than two consecutive days duration carried out on circuits within Europe where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events. - Each team must allocate at least two of the above days for young driver training tests.
+No driver who has competed in more than two F1 World Championship races may take part in such tests and all drivers must be in possession of an International A Licence. - ii) If a team declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 race in the two previous calendar years, one day of TCC will be permitted between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship.
+The following must be observed: - Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season TCC days available in the following year. - During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 22.8 No TCC is permitted at sites which are not currently approved for use by Formula 1 cars. - 22.9 During all Formula One TCC: - a) Red flag and chequered flag procedures must be respected. - b) No other type of vehicle is permitted on the track. - c) Cars being driven by drivers who do not possess a Super Licence must be fitted with a green rear light which must be illuminated at all times the car is on the track. - d) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - 22.10 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 22.11 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8. - 22.12 All competitors must observe a shutdown period of fourteen consecutive days in the month of August during the time that two consecutive Events are separated by at least twenty four days.
 Competitors should notify the FIA of their intended shutdown period within 30 days of the start of the championship season.